 Stay in touch

-I know some repeat visitors have difficulties trying to find my site again since it was pushed down the Google search result list by new-comers.
-If you think my site is going to become useful again somewhere in the future, stay in touch in the following ways:
+I know some repeat visitors have difficulties finding my site again.
+If you think my site is going to become useful again somewhere in the future, do stay in touch in the following ways:

-- Like my Facebook page if you have a Facebook account.
+- Like my Facebook page if you have an account.
 The like box is also located somewhere on the right sidebar.
 If it isn't there, then go to my Facebook page.
 Follow me on Google Plus.

 - Bookmark this website.